ehsan-mozaffari/health_notes/docs/BodyHealth.md

 5. Stevia
 6. If you want to consume it as a meal add coconut oil (one tablespoon)
 7. Drink some of it with meal and one hour later drink the rest

+## Vitamins
+* ### Vitamin D
+It is not really a vitamin it is a hormone.
+It's the most important vitamins
+  1. Vitamin D receptors are almost in every single cell
+  2. It penetrates the cell membrane (because it is fas soluble) and goes right to the center of the cell calls the nucleus
+  3. Genomes are influence by vitamin D (3 to 4 percent)
+  4. Not sleep at night if you deficient in vitamin D. vitamin D helps the circadian rhythm and it helps super charismatic nucleus in the brain.
+So, sleep apnea or insomnia or get up in the middle of the night because you have high cortisol like 2 AM vitamin D can help you.
+Taking vitamin D before bed
+  5. Majorly influences the cognitive part of the brain that helps you remember things and helps you concentrate.
+In Alzheimer, Parkinson and dementia there is always the vitamin D deficiency
+  6. Mood is greatly influenced by vitamin D. In winter you have more depression, anxiety,get the blues sadness, because of not exposed to the sun.
+So, it could improve your mood and memory
+  7. Deficiency of vitamin D cause you hair is going to be very dry and brittle and not produce the numbers of hair because the growth of hair is dependent to vitamin D. So, early grain, stress hair loss , menopause hair loss, autoimmune disease like Alopecia (inflammatory disease = vitamin D)
+  8. //TODO check if vitamin D is related to skin dryness
+  9. Is natural ant-inflammatory
+  10. Psoriasis in scalp if you deficient in vitamin D or even Eczema in your skin
+  11. People that get acne are always low in vitamin D. It can decrease inflammation in your skin.
+  12. Prevent Vitiligo (Lack of pigment on skin)
+  13. Deficiency: Risk for getting skin cancer like Melanoma
+  14. Deficiency: Sinus has vitamin D receptors so, if you have stuffy nose, sinusitis.
+Another benefit is to protect you against viruses in nasal passages
+  15. Thymus gland(on top of heart) is a training camp for T cells.
+As you age the gland shrinks so does the immune system.
+So the Thymus gland desperately needs vitamin D to help every part of immune system(B cells and T cells and every other parts)
+  16. Helps to control the cytokine storm.
+It helps to control several autoimmune diseases and self attack that is why is good for autoimmune diseases like allergy.
+  17. For eyes.
+Prevent Cataract, Macular degeneration, glaucoma and specially dry eyes
+  18. For thyroid.
+Prevent Hashimoto (autoimmune)
+  19. Vitamin D is the best natural remedy for any autoimmune problem because it drops inflammation.
+      Prevent Grave disease (autoimmune)
+  20. Deficient in vitamin D you are not going to drive Calcium into the bone.
+So, we need vitamin D to regulate that calcium.
+So, if you deficient on vitamin D before you born you will get bone malformation later in life or even earlier in life.
+For example your teeth.
+If you are a person who his teeth are not healthy you probably have vitamin D deficiency.
+For example the malformation on back or even flat feet or rickets or even wearing braces (ortodency).
+      **So in the pregnancy or breastfeeding ensure you get enough vitamin D for yourself and baby**
+  21. Hot flashes(the sudden feeling of warmth in the upper body. most intense over the face, neck and chest)
+  22. Natural sources: Butter(Lots of D + K2).
+You have to get it from cod liver oil.
+Sun 10 min 1000 if you younger
+  24. Asma could quickly be improved in children if they are out playing under sun.
+Grate for lung infections pneumonia, bronchitis any type of inflammatory condition.
+Good for COPD and lung cancer
+  25. Really good for muscle recovery.
+Deficiency: Muscle cramps because it helps control calcium and calcium involved in contraction and relaxation of muscles.
+D + Magnesium work together and Magnesium is very important in muscle physiology.
+Achy or cramping or weak muscles
+  26. Adrenal glands: Cortisol work with vitamin D so if your cortisol is high you get much deficiency in vitamin D so the Arsenal gland need it.
+  27. Pancreas: The eyelids of langerhan makes insulin with vitamin D
+  28. Heart: coronary heart disease huge relation with low vitamin D
+  29. Every person that has blood pressure is low in vitamin D. Best thing to drop blood pressure.
+  30. Huge relation between fatty liver or hepatitis(inflammation in liver) with low vitamin D.
+  31. Any inflammation in gut can be improved with vitamin D. Irritable bowl syndrome, ulcerative colitis, crohn's and diverticulitis.
+  32. Low in vitamin D could prostate enlarge, problems with ovary and testicles.
+  33. Help for joints: stiffness, pain, inflammation and specially helps with all **itis** like Arthritis, rheumatoid and osteo
+  34. Low in vitamin D can cause pain in bone like back pain(It goes after consuming vitamin D).
+      Pressure your shin or sternum if you have pain it means that you are deficient in vitamin D.
+  35. It absorbs very well with vitamin K2.
+D3 + K2
+  36. Growing hair
+  37. You can't get vitamin D from the diet.
+Get it from the sun or supplement
+  38. Average person needs minimally 10000 ius per day
+  39. If your skin is slightly darker or dark or overweight the need goes up.
+  40. Improve not awake at night
+  41. Helps Jet lag
+  42. Reset sleep cycles for example moving to another country
+  43. Help stress

+## Minerals